In this page

 The statistics are used within the Welsh Government to monitor trends in the level and proportion of young people who are NEET.

 The Youth Engagement and Progression Framework was announced in January 2013, with an implementation plan published in October 2013.
-The Framework outlines the Welsh Government’s approach to reducing the number of young people aged 11 to 25 who are NEET.
-The Framework is based on 6 key building blocks.
+The Framework outlines the Welsh Government’s approach to reducing the number of young people aged 11 to 25 who are not engaged in education, employment or training (NEET).
+The Framework is based on 6 key building blocks of Identifying young people most at risk of disengagement; Better brokerage and co-ordination of support for them; Stronger tracking and transitions of young people through the system; Ensuring provision meets the needs of young people; Strengthening employability skills and opportunities for employment; and greater accountability for local authorities.

-The APS is a household survey carried out by the Office for National Statistics (ONS).
+The Annual Population Survey (APS) is a household survey carried out by the ONS.
 The survey seeks information on respondents' personal circumstances, including their labour market status and their education and training activity.
 The APS combines the boosted samples of the Labour Force Survey (LFS) and provides rolling four quarter data.

 As the data come from a survey, the results are sample-based estimates and are therefore subject to differing degrees of sampling variability, i.e. the true value for any measure lies in a differing range about the estimated value.
 Approximate 95% confidence intervals have been calculated for the APS estimates of the proportion of young people aged 16 to 18 and 19 to 24 who are NEET.
 These have been calculated assuming a simple weighted random sample and do not take into account the design of the sample and thus only provide an indication of the confidence interval.
 Additionally the adjustment method for apportioning missing values creates an artificial aggregated sample size used in the calculation of confidence intervals.
 The sampling variability increases as the detail in the data increases and therefore for the 16 to 18 and 19 to 24 age groups, of interest in this bulletin, estimates for sub-groups and regions are based on three period averages.

-Chart 1 demonstrates, from 2005 onwards, the similar levels and trend in young people who are NEET shown between the SFR and APS series in general, with a difference at most of 3 percentage points.
+Chart 1 demonstrates, from 2005 onwards, the similar levels and trend in young people who are NEET shown between the SFR and APS series in general though there has been some divergence in estimates for 16-18 year olds in more recent years, particularly in 2020.

 Timeliness and punctuality

-These estimates of young people who are NEET are revised when the ONS releases revised Annual Population Survey datasets.
+These estimates of young people who are NEET are revised when the Office for National Statistics (ONS) releases revised Annual Population Survey datasets.

 Accessibility and clarity